makeitlabs/ratt/firmware/rpi/yocto-build/README.md

 Choose "No" to dash when prompted.

-### Clone the RATT repo from GitHub
+### Clone the RATT Repository from GitHub

 Some directories have fixed paths with `${HOME}` references for the Yocto build, so it is necessary to clone it into your home directory, i.e. `~/ratt` - do not place it inside of other directories or in other locations.
+(N.B. this has hopefully been fixed - but for the sake of consistency this document refers to `~/ratt`)

 Start out in your home directory.